Corixa (company)

-Corixa was a biotechnology/pharmaceutical company based in Seattle, Washington involved in the development of immunotherapeutics to combat autoimmune diseases, infectious diseases, and cancer.
+Corixa was a biotechnology/pharmaceutical company based in Seattle, Washington, involved in the development of immunotherapeutics to combat autoimmune diseases, infectious diseases, and cancer.
 It was founded in 1994.
 It operated a laboratory and production facility in Hamilton, Montana.

-The name Corixa comes from the true bug (Insecta: Hemiptera: Heteroptera) genus Corixa (family Corixidae, Water boatman), described by Geoffroy, in 1762.

-On 12 July 2005, the European pharmaceuticals giant GlaxoSmithKline completed the acquisition of Corixa.
+In 2005, the European pharmaceuticals giant GlaxoSmithKline completed the acquisition of Corixa.
 GSK had formerly made use of the Corixa's MPL (Monophosphoryl lipid A, a derivative of the lipid A molecule), an adjuvant in some of their vaccines.

-On 31 March 2006, Corixa's doors closed after over 11 years in business.